ESA signature

 Fringe 2026 is organised around:

-• Papers and posters selected by the Scientific Committee;
+• Papers and posters selected by the Scientific Committee and the ESA Programme Board;

 • Round-table discussions with seed questions prepared by the session chairpersons and ESA.